How I built a stunning 32-inch 4K digital picture frame with a Raspberry Pi 4 featuring smooth image crossfading transitions

 But the constant nudging from my flatmate, aka wife, if it wasn’t time for a larger frame than our tiny (!)
 24-inch model, coupled with my long-held wish for a 4K screen, eventually drove me over the cliff.

-So a few weeks ago, I ordered a brand new BenQ PD3200 monitor.
-As you probably guessed: The BenQ comes in a 16:9 aspect ratio.
-A Faustian bargain I had entered into.
+So, a few weeks ago, I ordered a brand new BenQ PD3200 monitor.
+As you probably guessed, The BenQ has a 16:9 aspect ratio—a Faustian bargain I had entered into.

-I removed the case, sold the monitor stand via eBay, and took it to my favorite frame builder to add a black anodized aluminum frame.
+I removed the case, sold the monitor stand via eBay, and took it to my favorite frame builder to have a black anodized aluminum frame added.

 Click here to display content from YouTube.